pencer-io/pencer-io.github.io/_posts/2021-05-05-ctf-thm-retro.md

 ![retro-path-to-cmd](/assets/images/2021-05-08-16-27-58.png)

 This let's you see all files in the System32 folder.
-Find cmd, right click it, then chose Run as administrator:
+Find cmd, right click it, then chose Open:

 ![retro-cmd](/assets/images/2021-05-08-16-29-07.png)